GXatBuffalo/Thrive-Stardew-Mod/docs/Design.md

 ### v0.2 - Clear Definitions and Advanced Mechanics
 - [x] Add configuration file with Generic Mod Config Menu (GMCM) support for adjustable mechanics.
-- [x] Implement infrastructure for persistent, per-save random formula assignment.
+- [x] Implement infrastructure for persistent per-save but randomized distribution formulas for various mechanics.
-- [ ] Update code allowing for dynamic number of soil properties.
+- [x] Update code logic allowing for dynamic number of soil properties.
 - [ ] Logic to adjust yields and quality based on crop health on harvest.
 - [ ] Define logic for customized objects that undo soil depletion.
 - [ ] Introduce custom player tools for measuring soil and crop health.